D-McAdams/CedarlandBlog/blog/src/design/why-ignore-errors/content.md

 In this example, if a missing value of `principal.jobRole` was treated as a `nil` type, then the expression would surprisingly permit access.
 This is because `nil == "external_contractor"` would evaluate to false.
 But, since this is negated, the false becomes true.

 As a result, anyone with an undefined value of `jobRole` gets access to the resource.
 Is this desired behavior?
 Is it undesired?
 The answer is indeterminate and therefore Cedar errors.
 Only the policy author can resolve the ambiguity.
-To fix the error in this example, the policy author can amend the conditions to test if the attribute exists before using it.
+If the author had used the [Cedar validator](https://docs.cedarpolicy.com/validation.html), this policy would have been flagged as a potential error.
+To fix the error, the policy author can amend the conditions to test if the optional attribute exists before using it.

 ```
 // Permit anyone to read the folder UNLESS their job role is "external_contractor".